harisheoran/harisheoran.github.io/content/projects/aws_resume_iac/index.md

 This project is part of AWS Resume Project.
 In this part we are going to create Infrastructure on AWS using ***Terraform***.

-Overview of project -
+Workflow of the project -
 ![](./featured.png)

 ## Source Code
 {{< github repo="harisheoran/AWS-Cloud-Resume" >}}

-### Working
+### How to run the Project?
+- Clone the repository.
 - Create an S3 bucket and Dynamo DB for remote backend with lock mechanism.
+Read this [blog](https://medium.com/@aaloktrivedi/configuring-a-terraform-remote-backend-with-s3-and-dynamodb-ebcefa8432ea)
 - Setup Hashicorp Vault.
     - Create EC2 instance, go to the [vault directory](https://github.com/harisheoran/AWS-Cloud-Resume/tree/main/vault) and create the infrastructure using Terraform.